bornhoeft/sem-pd/README.md

 6. Close the windows and start the application.

 7. The tutorial can now be found in the menu "Help/Browser" under "Pure Data/sem-pd".

+## Maintainers and Contributors

+The current maintainer of this repository is:

+* Achim Bornhoeft <achim.bornhoeft@moz.ac.at>